alexandrovteam/pySM/README.md

 ```

 #### Download precomputed isotope patterns ####
-Download precomputed isotope patterns for sum formulas from HMDB for the considered target and decoy adducts (optional; if not provided will be computed, it might take 10 to 20 hours):
+Download precomputed isotope patterns for sum formulas from HMDB for the considered target and decoy adducts (optional; if not provided will be computed, this computation might take 10 to 20 hours):

 ```bash
 git clone https://github.com/alexandrovteam/precomputed_isotope_patterns